elenakos/Playwright_python/README.md

 ![img.png](img.png)

 ## Integration with GitHub Actions
-This project utilizes GitHub Actions to automatically run all tests with any code updates, with the configuration defined in `.github/workflows/playwright.yml`
+This project uses GitHub Actions to automatically run all tests with any code updates.
+The configuration defined in `.github/workflows/playwright.yml`